• Skip to primary navigation

 Brown Butter Caramel Glaze

-• 2 tablespoon milk, plus extra if needed
+• 2 tablespoons milk, plus extra if needed

 • 1 teaspoon vanilla extract